-Jobly template is built without code to help you run a better service business.
-A robust service business management app like Jobber and Kickserv that allows professional home service businesses to manage major aspects of their business such as work requests, quotes, jobs, invoices, customers, locations, scheduling etc.
+Jobly template is built without code to help you run SaaS (software as service business).
+A robust service business management app like Jobber and Kickserv allows professional home service businesses to manage major aspects of their business such as work requests, quotes, jobs, invoices, customers, locations, scheduling, etc.

-For Employees: To use the app, your company must have an Owner account, and employees must be added to the account as an authorized user.
+To use the app as an Employee your company must have an Owner account, and employees must be added to the account as an authorized user.
 Employees comprise managers, team leads and staff members.

 Advanced scheduling with support for recurring and one-time jobs